holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     mount

 You can now bind some target [mounts onto existing directories](http://www.cyberciti.biz/faq/linux-add-nodev-nosuid-noexec-options-to-temporary-storage-partitions/).
 I had only limited success with this technique, so keep reading.
 The lines to add to the `/etc/fstab` are as per the following.
-The file system type should be specified as `none` (as stated in the “The bind mounts” section of the [mount](http://man.he.net/man8/mount) man page.
+The file system type should be specified as `none` (as stated in the â€œThe bind mountsâ€ section of the [mount](http://man.he.net/man8/mount) man page.
 The `bind` option binds the mount.
 There was a bug with the suidperl package in Debian where setting `nosuid` created an insecurity. suidperl is no longer available in Debian:

 {title="/etc/fstab", linenos=off, lang=Bash}
     /var/tmp /var/tmp none rw,noexec,nosuid,nodev,bind 0 2